brice-gros/react-native-unity-view/README.md

 ### Adding UnityMessageManager Support

-Add the contents of the [Assets](template/Assets) folder, to your Unity project.
+Add the contents of the [UnityMessageManager.cs](example/unity/UnityViewExample/Assets/Scripts/UnityMessageManager.cs) to your Unity project.

 *You will have to rebuild for changes to appear in React Native.*